EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionGroups.md

 > - Tables: The total of tables across all subgroups *adds up* to `M`.

 Note how the math for the cumulative reading is different than the math for collective and distributive readings.
 Collective and distributive readings require `M` tables *per student subgroup*, whereas cumulative requires `M` tables, total, *across all student subgroups*.

+It is important to note that this is not some DELPH-IN feature or artifact, this is how human language works.
+We are just trying to build an algorithm that does it like a human would.

 ### Algorithm Fixes for Collective, Distributive and Cumulative
 The algorithm we've defined so far will actually find the collective, distributive, and cumulative solutions to an MRS, if they exist, because it will find *all* solutions to the MRS. The problem is the way we're defining "solution".
 To see why, let's bring back the three readings: